2025-26 Edition

 Operations Management

-and complete the following:
+and complete two of the following:

 Supply Chain Management